Bookbot

 En savoir plus sur le livre

-When Americans think of the criminal justice system, the image that pops into their minds is a trial.
-They envision a standard courtroom scene with a defendant, attorneys, a judge, and most importantly, a jury.
+When Americans think of the criminal justice system, the image that comes to mind is a trial--a standard court-room scene with a defendant, attorneys, a judge, and most important, a jury.
 It's a fair assumption.
-The right to a trial by jury is enshrined in both the Constitution (Article III, Section 2) and the Bill of Rights (the Sixth Amendment).
-It's supposed to be an inalienable right that undergirds our entire justice system.
-But in Punishment Without Trial: Why Plea Bargaining is a Bad Deal, University of North Carolina law professor Carissa Byrne Hessick illustrates that the popular conception of a jury trial couldn't be further from reality.
-That bedrock constitutional right has all but disappeared thanks to the inexorable march of plea bargaining, which began to take hold during Prohibition and has skyrocketed since 1971, when it was affirmed as constitutional by the Supreme Court.
-In 2018, more than 97 percent of defendants pleaded guilty.
-The consequences are dire.
-Nearly every aspect of our criminal justice system is designed to encourage defendants -- whether they're innocent or guilty -- to take a plea deal.
+But in Punishment Without Trial: Why Plea Bargaining Is a Bad Deal, University of North Carolina law professor Carissa Byrne Hessick shows that the popular conception of a jury trial couldn't be further from reality.
+That bed-rock constitutional right has all but disappeared thanks to the unstoppable march of plea bargaining, which began to take hold during Prohibition and has skyrocketed since 1971, when it was affirmed as constitutional by the Supreme Court.
+Nearly every aspect of our criminal justice system encourages defendants--whether innocent or guilty--to take a plea deal.
 Punishment Without Trial showcases how plea bargaining has undermined justice at every turn and across socioeconomic and racial divides.
-It forces the hand of lawyers, judges, and defendants, turning our legal system into a ruthlessly efficient mass incarceration machine that is clogging our jails and punishing its citizens because it's the path of least resistance
+It forces the hand of lawyers, judges, and defendants, turning our legal system into a ruthlessly efficient mass incarceration machine that is dogging our jails and pun-ishing citizens.
+Professor Hessick makes the case against plea bargaining as she illustrates how it has damaged our justice system while presenting an innovative set of reforms for how we can fix it.

 Édition